16 Mar What is a wedding celebrant? And other frequently asked questions

 With a celebrant wedding, the legal and personal ceremonies are separated.
-Typically, you would book your legal marriage before your bespoke ceremony.
-It could be on the same day or several weeks or months beforehand.
+The legal ceremony could be minutes before your celebrant ceremony, or the day before or weeks or months beforehand.
 It might be in the UK or abroad.
 The legal ceremony must be arranged through a UK registration service or the foreign equivalent.
 After that, your celebrant wedding can take place wherever, whenever or however you choose.
-It’s wise to book a celebrant at the same time as your registration ceremony, as the most popular summer dates get booked up fast.
+It’s wise to book a celebrant at the same time as your legal ceremony, as the most popular summer dates get booked up months, even years in advance.

 If we have a legal ceremony and a bespoke ceremony, will it feel like we’re getting married twice?

 No, it won’t feel like you are getting married twice because the two ceremonies are so different.
 For your legal marriage, you can book a full ceremony or just a legal signing at a UK registry office.
 For the legal signing, you will make a two simple legal declarations and sign the paperwork.
-You won’t exchange rings or the emotional, personal vows, which are included in full ceremony.
+You won’t exchange rings or the emotional, personal vows, which are included in a full ceremony.
 A legal signing often involves only immediate family and/or close friends.
 Although it feels significant, it is more of a simple legal undertaking than a celebratory wedding ceremony.
-If you marry abroad, of course it will feel very different.
+If you marry abroad, naturally it will feel very different for that reason.
 There are several options and I am always happy to talk them over.

 What happens at a celebrant wedding?